- On the Pulse album, you can hear almost the entire audience singing along to "Wish You Were Here", in tribute to Syd Barrett.

-The knowledge that David Gilmour personally made sure Syd Barrett would receive his share of royalties after he left the band.
+- The fact that David Gilmour personally made sure Syd Barrett received his share of royalties after he left the band.

 - Any picture of Roger, David, Rick, and Nick smiling and having fun together.
 Especially with how after The Dark Side of The Moon was released, their friendships started to fade.